signaldatascience/R-curriculum/src/week5/day3/distributed-computing.md

 	* Read the documentation for `combine()` and set the `.multicombine` parameter appropriately.

 * Run your code for parallelized random forests, measuring the total elapsed time with `tic()` and `toc()`.
 Compare the elapsed time with the time required for unparallelized random forests.
+(If you need more clarification on how to use `foreach()`, refer to the [vignette for `doMC`](https://cran.r-project.org/web/packages/doMC/vignettes/gettingstartedMC.pdf).)

 Some packages will automatically handle the parallelization for you.
 In particular, the `xgboost` package is a very popular and well-designed package for parallelized gradient boosted trees.[^how]